 These sessions are for couples preparing for the birth of their baby.
 They address:

 Primarily aimed at students attending the prenatal class, these workshops would also be suitable for anyone interested in learning more about natural birth, whether you are planning a home, birthing centre or hospital birth.
-A popular part of the class is always the massage!The next birth preparation workshops will be held on 21st October, 11am - 1.30pm OR 2 - 4.30pm.
-Just one or two spaces remaining for this date, and I'm now taking bookings for the next date on 9th December (one or two sessions, depending on demand).
-I'll be adding dates for early 2018 shortly.
+A popular part of the class is always the massage!The next birth preparation workshops will be held on 17th February, 11am - 1.30pm OR 2 - 4.30pm.
+Just one or two spaces remaining for this date, and I'm now taking bookings for the next dates on 24th March and 28th April (one or two sessions, depending on demand).
+I'll be adding more dates for later in the year shortly.

 Please contact me to book your place, or if you would like to organise a birth preparation class on an individual basis.